 Why Working in Banff Is a Good Idea

-Working in Banff is guaranteed to provide you with unique memories that for the rest of your life.
+Working in Banff is guaranteed to provide you with unique memories for the rest of your life.
 The location is breathtakingly beautiful and therefore attracts people from all over the world.

 Many employees are foreigners, which often makes for interesting contacts.
 Residents of as many as 36 countries can get work visas in the IEC program.
 Not to mention the almost inevitable contact with countless tourists from the most diverse countries.

-Also good to know is that you do not need a car in Banff.
+Also good to know is that you don’t need a car in Banff.
 I lived and worked in Banff for eight months and during that time I did everything on foot.
 It worked out just fine.
 If I wanted to go further afield for a day or a weekend, I hopped on a bus or rented a car.

 What Kind of Work Visa’s Can You Get?